Brainwave #5 | Mar Azul: Reflections on Loss and Migratory Grief

 Migration is etched into the social fabric of the Cape Verdean people.
 With more people living outside of the archipelago than on the islands themselves.
 Therefore, the theme of migratory grief has been explored and is known deeply amongst the Cape Verdean people.
 In her thesis, Jennifer Silva explored grief and continuing bonds in the Cape Verdean diaspora in Brazil.
 She will discuss her findings.

 To close, we delve back into the Dutch context, where a large Cape Verdean community lives.
-We will explore how community-centered funeral rituals are translated in a more individualistic cultural context.
+Together with Janilda Bartolomeu a multidisciplinary Cape Verdean artist who explores the topic of grief and melancholy in her work.

 Programme